Dany0443/ipwl/README.md

+Working right now for the new versions.
+Expect update in the folowing days + some new features.

+--

 IPWL (IP Based Whitelist)

 A simple but powerful Fabric mod that secures your Minecraft server by binding players to specific IP addresses.
 It keeps your server safe without the complexity.